kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 Jerusalem—Cross, Williams, and the dragoman armed with double-barrelled guns, Tucker and I with revolvers, and the two Turkish irregulars bristling with a whole armoury of guns, swords, and pistols.
-We rode over to Bethlehem, to my mind one of the most satisfactory of the ߵholy placesߴ of Palestine, despite the crowds of pert children, who, fearless of another Herod, demand ߵbacksheesh’ with Egyptian pertinacity.
-As we rode on over the bare hills to the Convent of Marsaba, the beauty of the first view of the Dead Sea so roused Francois’ enthusiasm that, with somewhat Irish brilliancy, he exclaimed, ߵVive la Mer Morteߴ We slept in the convent.
+We rode over to Bethlehem, to my mind one of the most satisfactory of the ❛holy places❜ of Palestine, despite the crowds of pert children, who, fearless of another Herod, demand ❛backsheesh’ with Egyptian pertinacity.
+As we rode on over the bare hills to the Convent of Marsaba, the beauty of the first view of the Dead Sea so roused Francois’ enthusiasm that, with somewhat Irish brilliancy, he exclaimed, ❛Vive la Mer Morte❜ We slept in the convent.

 Friday was a gloriously fine but very hot day.
 No one can fail to be struck by the views of the bright blue lake surrounded by red and yellow rocks, and the